strncat/strncat.github.io/_posts/2020-05-15-any-pair-of-segments-intersection.markdown

 <br>
 <br>
 <!------------------------------------------------------------------------------------>
-<h4><b>Line Sweep</b></h4>
+<h4><b>Sweep Line</b></h4>
 <img src="{{ site.url }}/assets/geometry/any-segment-intersection/sweep-line.png" width="100%">
-Line Sweep is a common technique used often in computational geometry where we imagine a vertical line going through the set of objects we're interested in.
+Sweep Line  is a common technique used often in computational geometry where we imagine a vertical line going through the set of objects we're interested in.
 The sweep line sweeps through one dimension that we chooses.
 This dimension is treated as a dimension of time.
 For example, in the figure above, the x-axis is our time line.
 The vertical line sweeps through the line segments to check whether any two segments intersect.
 <br>
 <br>
 <!------------------------------------------------------------------------------------>